versx/DiscordGuildStats/README.md

   "status": null,
   // Discord bot token.
   "token": "<DISCORD_BOT_TOKEN>",
   // Update interval in minutes.
+Specify `0` will only rely on
+  // Discord events to check for Discord guild changes.
   "updateIntervalM": 15,
   // Discord servers to include for updating statistics.
   "servers": {